st6autumn/St6.Interpo-Scale/README.md

 ## 📖 About

-**st6.interpo-scale** is a free, Adobe After Effects extension that brings professional AI video processing to your timeline.
-Everything runs locally on your GPU — no cloud, no subscriptions, no accounts required.
+**st6.interpo-scale** is a free Adobe After Effects extension that brings professional AI video processing to your timeline.
+Upscale, interpolate, denoise, sharpen, restore, and generate depth maps — all running locally on your GPU with no cloud services, no subscriptions, and no accounts.

 Select a comp or layer, toggle the processing steps you need, and hit render.
 The extension handles frame extraction, AI inference, and automatic re-import back into your project.
+Queue multiple jobs, save your favorite chains as presets, and watch every frame render live in the panel.

+> **v1.1.0** — compact UI redesign, restored logs tab with color-coded lines, per-render scrollable queue logs, centered tab bar with slide animation, side-by-side output & presets, plus fixes for the backend modal, `setup_deps.bat`, dropdowns, and tooltips.
+See the [release notes](https://github.com/st6autumn/St6.Interpo-Scale/releases/latest) for the full list.

 ---